citp/privacy-policy-historical/s/si/sig/signal.co.md

 [Signal Opt-Out](https://privacy.signal.co/opt-out.html)

-This policy was last modified on and has an effective date of May 30, 2019.
+This policy was last modified on and has an effective date of September 19, 2019.

 Signal Digital, Inc. (“Signal” “we” or “us”), a digital marketing technology company, respects your privacy.
 The Signal Platform (“Platform”)  helps its clients collect, manage and distribute their data to better recognize, understand and market to their consumers.
 The purpose of this privacy policy is to help explain to our clients, consumers, and partners how we collect, use, and disclose such information through our Platform.

-If you are a resident in the European Economic Area and want to find out more about your data protection rights, please see [Data Subject Requests](https://www.signal.co/privacy-policy/#datasubjectrequests).
+If you are a resident in the European Economic Area (EEA) and want to find out more about your data protection rights, please see [Data Subject Requests](https://www.signal.co/privacy-policy/#datasubjectrequests).

 For information about how we collect, use, and disclose information from our clients and visitors to our websites, please see our [Website Privacy Policy](https://www.signal.co/privacy-policy/#websitepolicy).